September 1, 2021

 First phase (60%)

-- Academic performance (consideration of GPA and SAT and/or ACT scores, difficulty of courses taken, and consistency of grades over 3 years of high school – 25 points)
+- Academic performance (consideration of GPA, difficulty of courses taken, and consistency of grades over 3 years of high school – 20 points)

 - Community service and volunteer activities (consideration of the number of organizations served, intensity and longevity of service, and leadership qualities demonstrated in the service – 15 points)

 - School activities, sports, and work experience (leadership roles in activities and/or sports, indicating a team spirit, working well with others, and commitment and drive; consistent work history, dependability, and works well with others – 15 points)

 The second phase (40%) is the finalist interview and includes the following:

 - Verbal communication skills/ability to respond in impromptu manner (clear expression of finalist’s thoughts and ideas with proper grammar and speech, demonstrate substantive knowledge on topics addressed during interview – 15 points)

 - Civic pride and interest (expression of finalist’s commitment and dedication to the quality of the community through verbal communication and history of service – 10 points)